• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this Southwest Tofu Scramble, also feel free to check out:
+If you're enjoying this Southwest Tofu Scramble recipe, also check out:

 • Creamy Banana Matcha Smoothie